 When you introduce workplace apps that allow more open and visible communication, you begin to get a clearer picture of what's going on in your business.

-Communicating with your team on the issues that matter will become easier.
+Communicating with your team on the issues that matter will become easier and automated.
 You'll also be able to see what's going right, and resolve any problems before they escalate.

 10. Introduce workplace apps to enable agility

-By introducing workplace apps, you're giving yourself a better chance at staying agile.
+By introducing workplace apps, you're giving yourself a better chance of staying agile.
 Not just through project management and team communications, but also through cost benefits, too.

 Most SaaS apps work on a cheap, subscription-based model which is ideal for a growing, nimble business.
 Get the right apps for your business, and they can be as agile as you are.